Terraform

 1. What are optional arguments for variable declarations?

-What are optional arguments for variable declarations in Terraform?
+What are the optional arguments for variable declarations in Terraform?

 Optional arguments in Terraform can be used when specifying variables to define their behavior and characteristics.
 These arguments allow you to control how the variables are used and provide defaults, constraints, and metadata or omit certain settings.
 They enhance the quality of your code and make your infrastructure code more adaptable to different environments without requiring changes to the core logic.